Table of Contents

 3) Long-Lasting Effects

-Since collagen production is ongoing, your skin continues to look young, firm, and tight for a long time—usually for one or two years.
+Since collagen production is ongoing, your skin continues to look young, firm, and tight for a long time—usually for one to two years.

 Ultherapy can be applied to all face and neck regions, such as the eyebrows, chin, jawline, and décolletage.